terraform-aws-modules/terraform-aws-eks/docs/faq.md

 #### Example configuration

+Amazon EKS clusters must contain one or more Linux worker nodes to run core system pods that only run on Linux, such as coredns and the VPC resource controller.

 1. Build AWS EKS cluster with the next workers configuration (default Linux):

 ```
 worker_groups = [
     {